-The existing El Nido Substation would be expanded to include an unmanned, 115 kV two-bay (3bay ultimate) ring bus, built as a BAAH substation, requiring an expansion of approximately 3 acres.
-The substation would consist of electrical equipment needed to operate the substation, including 4 power circuit breakers with sulfur hexafluoride (SF6) gas type insulated switchgear, manual and motor operated disconnect switches, a wave tap, tuner, conductor, surge arrestors, structural steel supports, ground conductors and rods, underground conduit and cabling, and communication equipment including a lattice steel microwave telecommunication tower.
-There would be electrical lines into and out of the substation, a new lattice steel telecommunication microwave tower, a metering protection and communication control building, battery building, and stormwater retention basin improvements.
+The existing El Nido Substation would be expanded to include an unmanned, 115 kV three-bay (four-bay ultimate) breaker-and-a-half (BAAH) substation, requiring an expansion of approximately 3 acres.
+The substation would consist of electrical equipment needed to operate the substation, including 4 power circuit breakers with sulfur hexafluoride (SF6) gas type insulated switchgear, manual and motor operated disconnect switches, a wave tap, tuner, conductor, surge arrestors, structural steel supports, ground conductors and rods, underground conduit and cabling, and communication equipment.
+There would be electrical lines into and out of the substation a metering protection and communication control building, battery building, and stormwater retention basin improvements.
 Circuit breakers, switches, and bus work would be approximately 50 to 60 feet tall.
 Generally, the maximum height for the majority of equipment within the substation would be approximately 60 feet.
-However, the dead-end structures supporting the 115 kV power line interconnection and a new lattice steel telecommunication microwave tower, if required, would be approximately 100 and 120 feet tall, respectively.
+However, the dead-end structures supporting the 115 kV power line interconnection would be approximately 100 feet tall.

 An 8-foot-high, chain-link security fence topped with 1 foot of barbed wire would surround the substation equipment and access in and out of the substation would be provided via existing gates located on East Grant Road.
 Approximately 1,000 linear feet of fence line would be installed to accommodate the expansion.
 Security lighting would consist of non-glare light emitting diode (LED) lamps with all exterior lighting located and designed to minimize spillage of light and/or glare to off-site locations.
-Lights would be mounted on lighting standards approximately 10-foot-tall galvanized steel light poles, transfer bus structures, control building landings, and around the control building perimeter.
+Lights would be mounted on lighting standards that are approximately 10-foot-tall galvanized steel light poles, transfer bus structures, control building landings, and around the control building perimeter.
 The lights would be controlled by a photocell that automatically turns the lights off during the day and on at night.